BreastScreen ACT - Phone 13 2050

 What happens at the screening clinic?

-A mammogram only takes a few minutes and the whole visit takes about half an hour.
+A mammogram only takes a few minutes and the entire visit takes about half an hour.
 You will be asked to complete a consent form prior to your mammogram.
 This informs you that, like other screening tests, mammography cannot detect all cancers, but offers you the best chance to detect cancers early when treatment can be most effective.

-Each breast is compressed between two plates to get a clear picture of the breast tissue.
+Each breast is compressed to get a clear picture of the breast tissue.
 Two x-rays are taken of each breast: one from the side and one from the top.
 Each x-ray is checked by the radiographer to make sure the picture is of a high quality and technically sound.
 Occasionally, another film is required.